What can we help you with?

-Grey Oyster mushrooms (Pleurotus ostreatus) are the most common type of oyster mushroom and can be found across the world.
-This species is very forgiving to cultivate, and a great option for beginner home growers.
-When the mushrooms first start pinning they’re a lovely dark grey-blue colour that then fades to a light grey as they mature.
-These mushrooms like a lot of air exchange and will grow large caps under the right conditions.
-When starved of fresh air they stretch and produce longer stems rather than big fan-like caps (you want to avoid this as the stems tend to be quite tough).
-They are found either in clusters of smaller mushrooms, or as individual larger mushrooms, with broad, thin, fan shaped caps and crowded gills underneath that run most of the way down the stem.
+Grey Oyster mushrooms (Pleurotus ostreatus) are the most widespread type of oyster mushroom and can be found across the world.
+This species is very forgiving to cultivate, and a great option for both beginner and experienced home growers.
+When the mushrooms first start pinning they’re a lovely dark grey-blue, fading to light grey as they mature.
+Grey Oysters like a lot of air exchange and will grow large caps under the right conditions.
+When fresh air is limited they stretch and produce longer stems rather than big fan-like caps (you want to avoid this as the stems tend to be quite tough).
+They are found either in clusters of smaller mushrooms, or as individual larger mushrooms, with broad, thin, fan-shaped caps and crowded gills that run most of the way down the stem.

 Pinning Temperature: 10°C – 16°C

 Cultivation Difficulty: Easy

 Grey Oyster mushrooms fruit easily and readily.
 While various methods can be employed to fruit them successfully, the following is a tried and tested guideline: